nordicmicroalgae/content/about.md

 ![checklist](/assets/checklist_1996.png)

 Fig 1.
+Checklist of phytoplankton in the Skagerrak-Kattegat launched in 1996

 ![old nua](/assets/nordic-microalgae_old.png)

 Fig 2.
+Nordic microalgae 2011-2024

-Since 2010 the Swedish Research Council has provided long-term funding of Nordic Microalgae through Swedish Lifewatch (2010-2020) and Swedish Biodiversity Data Infrastructure (2021-Present).
+The Swedish Research Council have provided long-term funding of Nordic Microalgae through Swedish Lifewatch (2010-2020) and Swedish Biodiversity Data Infrastructure (2021-Present).

 In 2024 the taxonomic backbone of Nordic Microalgae was updated and the website was moved to a new platform.